ynojima/guideline/source_en/ArchitectureInDetail/FileUpload.rst

    * - 5.
      - | org.springframework.web.multipart.support.
        | MultipartFilter
-     - | Class that enables fetching of request parameters in Servlet Filter process, at the time of multipart/form-data request.
+     - | A class which generates MultipartFile by calling a class which implements MultipartResolver from DI container, at the time of multipart/form-data request.
-       | If this class is not used, request parameters cannot be fetched in Servlet Filter; hence CSRF Token Check functionality provided by Spring Security does not work correctly.
+       | If this class is not used, a request parameter cannot be fetched in Servlet Filter process when maximum size allowed in file upload exceeds the limit.
-       | To be more precise, as CSRF token cannot be fetched, it always throws CSRF token error leading to file upload failure.
+       | Therefore, it is recommended to use MultipartFilter in this guideline.

  .. tip::